aanjhan/mywebsite/teaching/courses/spring18/index.md

 ### Logistics
 **Time and Location:** Tuesdays and Fridays from *1:35 - 3:15 pm* in Forsyth Building 236

-**Piazza:** All course related assignment submissions and interactions will take place over [Piazza](https://piazza.com/northeastern/spring2018/cs7780) (*Note*: We will use the same Piazza class for both CS7780 and CS6710)
+**Piazza:** All course related assignment submissions and interactions will take place over [Piazza](https://piazza.com/northeastern/spring2018/cs7780/home) (*Note*: We will use the same Piazza class for both CS7780 and CS6710).
+[Enroll here](https://piazza.com/northeastern/spring2018/cs7780/)!

 **Office hours**: Fridays immediately after the course until 16:00